nullren/nullren.github.io/_posts/2013-05-23-quick-encrypted-folder.md

 ---

-i wanted an encrypted folder that i could throw around like a file to easily backup in different ways.
+i wanted an encrypted folder that i could throw around like a file to easily backup in different ways. `encfs` and `ecryptfs` are usually better solutions for most people. i wanted one file for my entire directory, so this worked out okay.

 ### set up